 TOP 20 Hospitals

 We are part of the TOP 20 Hospitals assessment programme, based on objective indicators obtained from data recorded on a permanent basis.
 The objective of this initiative is to improve outcomes based on quality, performance and efficiency indicators.
 More than 30 processes are analysed in eight clinical areas, including care for women and critical patients.
-The healthcare association formed by SJD Barcelona Children’s Hospital and Hospital Clínic has been recognised on more than 15 occasions by this national assessment programme.
+The healthcare association formed by SJD Barcelona Children’s Hospital and Hospital Clínic has been recognised on 18 occasions by this national assessment programme.